 Rates.
 Rates are established on a room and board basis and vary slightly depending upon hall location and size of room.
 Changes are authorized by the UNC Board of Trustees.

-The University reserves the right to change rates prior to the beginning of any academic quarter.
+The University reserves the right to change rates prior to the beginning of any academic guarter.

 Married Student Housing.
 Student family housing is available for the full-time student with a spouse and no more than two children.
 There are 98 two-bedroom furnished apartments, some modified to accommodate disabled students.
+A \$50 deposit will be required when a lease for a determined unit is forwarded to the married student for signature.

 Off-Campus Housing.
 The Off-Campus Renters Information Service provides bulletin board assistance in obtaining available facilities in the Greeley area.
 Current listings of private rooms, apartments, houses, mobile homes, and rentals to share are posted daily at the office in the University Center.
 Students are also encouraged to contact local newspapers for assistance.
-The University does not inspect nor approve off-campus housing.
+The University does not inspect nor approve offcampus housing.
 It is expected that landlords who list with the Renters Information Service will abide by the Colorado Fair Housing Act of 1959.